cscart/docs/en/user_guide/stores/many_stores_one_catalog.rst

 .. important::

-    This article applies only to CS-Cart, not Multi-Vendor.
+    This article applies only to CS-Cart Ultimate.
+In Multi-Vendor Ultimate, products appear on a storefront if their vendor appears on the storefront.

 CS-Cart uses a common product catalog for all storefronts.
 The catalog has a tree structure: the root nodes represent storefronts; the child nodes inside a root node represent product categories and subcategories assigned to the corresponding storefront.